 Founded around 1100, the Gutenberg square is one of the first places founded on the Great Island of Strasbourg.
 It was known as Place Saint-Martin, then Place du Marché-aux-Herbes until 1840.

-In the center of the square stands the bronze statue of Johannes Gutenberg, a famous printer.
-The work of David d’Angers was inaugurated on 24th June, 1840, followed by three days of celebration.
+In the centre of the square stands the bronze statue of Johannes Gutenberg, a famous printer.
+David d’Angers’s work was inaugurated on 24 June 1840, followed by three days of celebration.

 The four panels on the pedestal of the statue summarize the benefits of the invention of printing for humanity.

 Gutenberg lived in Strasbourg between 1434 and 1444.
-It was in the Alsatian capital that he invented the principle of printing with metallic characters, before developing it in Mainz.
-The invention of printing contributed to the prosperity of Strasbourg.
+Before developing it in Mainz, he invented the principle of printing with metallic characters in the Alsatian capital.
+The invention of printing contributed to Strasbourg’s prosperity.

 La Petite France

-One must-visit location when visiting the Alsatian capital is obviously the historic district of La Petite France.
-This remarkable site is highly popular with tourists for its historical value and its bucolic charm.
+One must-visit location when visiting the Alsatian capital is the historic district of La Petite, France.
+This remarkable site is highly popular with tourists for its historical value and rustic charm.
 Formerly a quarter for fishermen, tanners, and millers of the 16th & 17th centuries, La Petite France is famous for its half-timbered houses of the time.

 The History of Strasbourg

 While Strasbourg still belonged to the Roman-Germanic Empire in 1492, a terrible outbreak of Syphilis broke out in Europe.
-At that time, the French and Germans fought in the Naples region, during the Italian campaigns.
+At that time, the French and Germans fought in the Naples region during the Italian campaigns.
 Several German mercenaries contracted the disease and subsequently returned to Strasbourg and other cities in the northern Alps.
-They were treated in hospices away from the population, since the disease was unknown at the time.
+They were treated in hospices away from the population since the disease was unknown then.

-In Strasbourg City, they decided to isolate the sick persons in a neighborhood: the district of tanners.
-This was not appreciated by those who lived nearby, because of its strong smell.
+In Strasbourg City, they decided to isolate the sick in a neighbourhood: the district of Tanners.
+Those who lived nearby did not appreciate this because of its strong smell.
 All the people who were affected by the “French evil” (Syphilis), known as the Franzoses, were housed in buildings dedicated to them.
-The Strasbourgeois ironically nicknamed this district “Petite France”, in reference to the “French evil”.
+The Strasbourgeois ironically nicknamed this district “Petite France” about the “French evil.”

-Over time, this nickname has applied to the entire neighbourhood and still remains today.
+Over time, this nickname has been applied to the entire neighbourhood and remains so today.

 Les Ponts Couverts – “The Covered Bridges”

-Covered Bridges are located at the western end of the neighbourhood “La Petite France”.
+Covered bridges are located at the western end of the “La Petite France” neighbourhood.

-These are three arched bridges span the arms of the Ill (one of the main Strasbourg’s rivers).
+These three arched bridges span the arms of the Ill (one of Strasbourg’s main rivers).
 The structure is dominated by three towers dating from the 14th century.
-These powerful square towers were part of the medieval ramparts of Strasbourg.
+These powerful square towers were part of Strasbourg’s medieval ramparts.

-Originally there were four towers.
-Only three came remain in their original aspect because they were recycled in prison: The civil prison for “the Heinrichsturm” (lock keeper tower), the military prison for “the Hans von Altheimsturm” (Woerthel tower) and “the Hannemansturm auf der Denne” (French tower).
-The fourth, “the Malzenturm”, was destroyed in 1869.
+There were originally four towers.
+Only three remained in their original aspect because they were recycled in prison: the civil prison for “the Heinrichsturm” (lock keeper tower), the military prison for “the Hans von Altheimsturm” (Woerthel tower), and “the Hannemansturm auf der Denne” (French tower).
+The fourth, “the Malzenturm,” was destroyed in 1869.

-The function of the Covered Bridges was to protect the river accesses of Strasbourg.
+The function of the Covered Bridges was to protect Strasbourg’s river accesses.
 However, the Covered Bridges are not covered!
 In the past, they were covered with a wooden roof with tiles.
 They were provided with harrows and closed upwards by a wall pierced with loopholes.
-In 1784, these roofs were definitively removed, however Strasbourgeois have since continued to call them Covered Bridges.
+In 1784, these roofs were definitively removed, but Strasbourgeois have since called them Covered Bridges.

 Our little tip